 Configure OAuth authentication for your Sigma organization

-This document guides you through configuring Sigma to authenticate your organization member accounts through OAuth single sign-on (SSO).
+This document guides you through configuring Sigma to authenticate users to your Sigma organization through OAuth single sign-on (SSO).

 Prerequisite